Credit Repair: Fixing inaccuracies in your Consumer Credit Report

 Timelines for retaining negative information on a credit report.

-Depending upon your jurisdiction negative information can be retained on your credit report anywhere between 6-10 years.
+Depending on your jurisdiction, negative information can be retained on your credit report for anywhere from 6 to 10 years.
 Click here for a general understanding of timelines.

 If challenged, the Credit Bureau must verify the information.
 'Request everything in writing!'

 Make a written request when challenging the accuracy of your information.
-Credit Bureaus are not obliged to verify the information only if challenged.
+Credit Bureaus are not obliged to verify the information unless challenged.

 The credit bureau then contacts the creditor to verify the challenged information that was provided by them to the credit bureau.